njmittet/learning-kotlin/README.md

 ### with

-`with` is a `non-extension` function that can access members of its argument.
+`with` is a `non-extension function` that can access members of its argument.
 The context object is passed as an argument and can be accessed with the `object reference` `this`.
-The return value is a `lambda result`, but the result can be omitted as `with` is commonly used to call functions on the context object without providing a result.
+The return value is the `lambda result`, but the result can be omitted as `with` is commonly used to call functions on the context object without providing a result.

 `with` can be read as "with this object, do ”: